Gabinou/Codename_FireSaga/ROADMAP.md

 	8. No Digital Rights Management (DRM) software or anti-piracy measures

 - Narrative is king.
-	* Everything in the game, mechanics, gameplay, items, etc. tell a story.
+	* Everything in the game, mechanics, gameplay, items, etc. tells a story.
 	* Themes
+		- Death
+			- Of Empires & People
-		- Tragedy of War & Death
+			- Tragedy and Glory of War
 		- Slavery to Gods & Kings
 		- Fighting Demons within & without